slint-ui/slint/README.md

 ## Contributions

-We welcome your contributions: in the form of code, bug reports or feedback.
+We welcome your contributions: in the form of code, bug reports, or feedback.

 - If you see an [RFC tag](https://github.com/slint-ui/slint/labels/rfc) on an issue, feel free to chime in.